We are looking for a new Chair for our Board of Trustees

 We are very grateful to our volunteer board of trustees for their expert guidance.

-David Jacklin – Deputy Chair
+David Jacklin – Acting Chair

 A failed research chemist, having graduated in the early 1970s.
 I spent most of my working career working for Volvo Cars mainly in the areas of purchasing, logistics, and IT.
 My final role was Commercial European IT Director based in Brussels.